hitekshu/minify/readme.md

 ## Project Setup Instructions

 - Download or clone the project
-- Install dependencies using npm
+- Install dependencies using **npm install**
-- install remaining project using composer
+- Then run **composer install**
 - Rename .env-example to .env and update your app name and database credentials
-- run php artisan migrate to create tables
+- Run **php artisan migrate** to create tables
 - Add mini.fy to your hosts file if you wish to run the project as it is
-- /config/minifyurl.php contains the config for minifying urls
+- /config/minifyurl.php contains the config for minifying urls.
+Change the prefix to match your localhost url
-- Generate a new laravel key
+- Generate a new key using **php artisan key:generate**

 ## License